SixLabors/docs/articles/imagesharp/tga.md

 - You need richer metadata or broader ecosystem support.

 For ordinary web or application output, [PNG](png.md), [JPEG](jpeg.md), and [WebP](webp.md) are usually better starting points.

+## Practical Guidance

+- Use TGA when an asset pipeline or graphics toolchain explicitly expects it.
+- Check alpha-channel bit depth when moving assets between tools.
+- Keep an editable source format alongside generated TGA assets.
+- Prefer PNG, JPEG, or WebP for application and web delivery.